 There is a lot of misinformation surrounding the prospectus, the proposal, and the dissertation.
 This may be so because this task is one left to advisement and mentorship rather than formal instruction.
 An open and critical discussion on the purposes of these documents rarely happens among scholars for good reason.
 The interpretation of these documents are unique to the research context, and the mentor.
 Even so, I feel there is much to be gained from an open discussion about the meaning of these documents; I welcome any comments on this.
 When doctoral students do not understand the purposes behind these documents, their completion may appear like administrative hoop-jumping rather than learning.
 While I do not wish to dictate to other faculty how to view these three documents, clarification around the purposes allow a mentor and mentee smoother communication, and hopefully less frustration.
-I have written this explanation for my own doc students, Katie and Sam, and share it here.
+I have written this explanation for my own doc students, but others may find this a good starting point for a discussion with their advisor.

 The prospectus is a plan to study something.
 This plan is written down on paper for the purposes of facilitating discussions with faculty one might want on their committee.
 Writing the prospectus supports the candidate’s muddling through complex methodological and topical areas to form a team whereby a research strategy can be collaboratively orchestrated by the doctoral candidate.
 Of course, the writing process always helps clarify plans, but that’s not the immediate practical value of the task.
 If you assembled a team, you had a successful prospectus.